bridgelancer/cryptle_fork/docs/guides.rst

     exchange = connect(BITSTAMP)
     exchange.marketBuy('bchusd', 100.0)

-Functino call for limit orders return an order ID for tracking the order.
+Function call for limit orders return an order ID for tracking the order.
 The recommended method for using limit orders is with the event bus.
 This way the order tracking boilerplate code can be delegated to the framework.

+The standard exchange API is documented in the reference document at :class:`cryptle.exchange.Exchange`.

 .. _strategy: